Language

 Possibility of enrolment in the second year and exemptions for the entire first year

 If you have successfully completed courses equivalent to the first year of a School of Business and Economics (SBE) bachelor's study programme (at the same university level), you may qualify for exemptions.
-Students who transfer from another university to SBE (not between SBE bachelor's programmes at UM), cannot be exempted from parts of the first-year programme (i.e. cannot be exempted from separate, individual courses of the first-year of the bachelor's programme concerned), but only from the entire first year of the bachelor´s study programme.
+Students who transfer from another university to SBE (not between SBE bachelor's programmes at UM), cannot be exempted from parts of the first-year programme (i.e. cannot be exempted from separate, individual courses of the first-year of the bachelor's programme concerned), but only from the entire first year of the bachelor’s study programme.
 To apply for an exemption, you have to submit a request to the Board of Examiners.
 If your request has been approved, you can enrol in the second year.

-Please note that the exemptions deadline is 1 July 2025: if we have not received correct and completely filled out forms before this date, your request will not be taken into account.
+Please note that the exemptions deadline is 1 July 2026: if we have not received correct and completely filled out forms before this date, your request will not be taken into account.

 More information regarding exemptions and how to apply for them.

-Applicants for this study programme who received their previous education in a non-EU/EEA country will have to pay a handling fee.
+Applicants for this study programme whose diploma is based on a non-EU/EEA curriculum are required to pay a handling fee.
+This applies even if the educational institution is located within the EU/EEA, as the fee is based on the curriculum, not the location of the institution.
 More information on this handling fee and how to arrange this payment can be found on the handling fee page.